KathyrnY/generate-password/README.md

 ## Notes

-Received asistance from instructor Joshua Bodhe on lines 17, 50, and 63.
+Received assistance from instructor Joshua Bodhe on lines 17, 50, and 63.

 ## Resources